DouglasdeMoura/natural-forms/packages/input/README.md

 - Fires a `onError` event when the input is invalid;
 - Fires a `onValidate` event when the input is valid;
 - Input's `name` and `id` attributes are automatically generated when not provided;
-- Compatible with any styling mwthod, as it exposes the HTML elements directly.
+- Compatible with any styling method, as it exposes the HTML elements directly.

 ## Installation